Film Photography News — April 2024 Recap

 I’ve got emails from Dupli Ltd and CineStill this month announcing the resumption of the Kodak Professional Photo Chemicals series.

-XTOL, T-MAX, and D-76 black and white film developers will now be sold by Dupli Ltd in Europe and CineStill in North America.
+XTOL, T-MAX, and D-76 black-and-white film developers will now be sold by Dupli Ltd in Europe and CineStill in North America.

 The fate of these essential chemicals for many film photographers was in peril until very recently.
 Sino Promise, which manufactured the line exited the market last year.
 Thankfully, Photo Systems took over the production where Sino Promise had left.